Session Four, Day Two: History of the Vinaya Lineages

 The complete translation of the Tripitaka into Chinese was completed in 382 CE, almost 300 years after Buddhism arrived in China.
-After this, the complete Dharmagupta Vinaya texts were available in Chinese.
-With the arrival of Sri Lankan bhikshunis and with the dual sangha Dharmagupta bhikshuni ordination of 300 Chinese women in 434 CE that they and Chinese Dharmagupta bhikshus held, there were no longer any challenges to the validity of the ordination.
+After this, the complete Dharmaguptaka Vinaya texts were available in Chinese.
+With the arrival of Sri Lankan bhikshunis and with the dual sangha Dharmaguptaka bhikshuni ordination of 300 Chinese women in 434 CE that they and Chinese Dharmaguptaka bhikshus held, there were no longer any challenges to the validity of the ordination.

 Prof. Dr. Yu-chen Yi, National Tsing Hua University, Hsinchu, Taiwan